AlfrescoLabs/alfresco-gradle-plugins/README.md

 	gradle installDevelopmentAmp -PwarExplodedDir=/Path/To/Exploded/WAR

+Note that this should be run from subprojects or both share and repo AMP structure will be applied to the specified warExplodedDir.

 Example Project
 ---------------
-Checkout the [amp-gradle-example](https://github.com/Alfresco/amp-gradle-example) project for an example on how to use the Gradle amp plugin.
+Checkout the [alfresco-gradle-amp-example](https://github.com/AlfrescoLabs/alfresco-gradle-amp-example) project for an example on how to use the Gradle amp plugin.

 Other Tasks